-The 2017 hunting lottery for our Dillacort Canyon property is now closed
+The 2018 Dillacort hunting lottery is now open.

 Hunting permission for our 568-acre Dillacort Canyon property in Klickitat County was issued this year under the following guidelines: